jamesrhester/dictionary_check_action/README.md

 # dictionary_check_action
-Check that a dictionary has no semantic or style errors
+This action can be added to dictionary repository workflows to check that any proposed updates to a dictionary (e.g. pull requests) have no semantic or style errors.